-Two weeks ago a game crashed into Steam Early Access that surprised players with a simple yet irresistible premise: build structures and crash them into other structures.
+After a year in Early Access, a unique game now crashes into Steam that presents players a simple yet irresistible premise: build structures and crash them into other structures.
 The physics based destruction is a delight to behold.
 Abriss – Build to Destroy is the brainchild of three German students operating under the name The Randwerk Cooperative.
 It’s part of an incubation program at their university, HTW Berlin.

 Game Designer Johannes Knop explains the success of the game by tapping in on the innate fascination of people for destruction. “ I think everyone does enjoy destroying things up to a certain extent, it’s something instinctive almost.
 These very basic emotions are always a good base for a game.
 We also wanted to make something where you can destroy stuff that’s not in the real world.
 Something stylish instead of violent.
 That’s why there are no people or beings in Abriss.
 Nobody gets hurt!”